-The rating upgrade for Vaasudevo City Bus Operations Pvt Ltd (VCBOPL) factors in the successful delivery of the entire 175 buses to Lucknow City Transport Services Limited (the Authority) and the satisfactory operational track record of more than a year now.
-The commercial operation date (COD) for the first lot of 100 buses was declared on January 1, 2022, and the remaining 75 buses was on August 27, 2022.
-The operational performance of the buses till date has been largely in line with expectations and receivable realisation has also been timely since the commencement of commercial operations.
-ICRA notes that a healthy portion of eligible FAME subsidy (76% of the total) has already been received by the special purpose vehicle (SPV) in a timely manner, with balance subsidy receipt likely over the near term.
-The rating continues to factor in the favourable impact of lower project cost (aided by subsidy from the FAME II scheme), long tenure of project debt and competitive interest rates, that would keep the debt coverage metrics at comfortable levels over the tenure of debt repayment (DSCR on external debt (post provision for Major Maintenance Reserve Account (MMRA) to range at levels of 1.3-1.4 times over the medium term).
+The rating reaffirmation for VSK City Bus Operations Pvt Ltd (VCBOPL) factors in the steady operational track record of the project till date, following the successful delivery of the entire 175 buses to Meerut City Transport Services Ltd. (the Authority).
+The commercial operation date (COD) for the first lot of 100 buses was declared in August 2022, and the remaining 75 in March 2023.
+The operational performance of the buses till date has been largely in line with expectations and receivable realisation has also been relatively timely since the commencement of commercial operations.

+The rating continues to factor in the favourable impact of lower project cost (aided by subsidy from the FAME1 scheme), long tenure of project debt, and competitive interest rates (aided by a recent refinancing) that will keep the debt coverage metrics at comfortable levels over the debt repayment tenure (DSCR on external debt, after provisioning for Major Maintenance Reserve Account, or MMRA, to range at 1.6-1.9 times over the medium term; materially higher than lender prescribed covenants).
 The rating continues to factor in VCBOPL's strong parentage, with majority economic interest held by GreenCell Mobility Private Limited (GMPL; rated [ICRA]A+(Stable)/[ICRA]A1).
-GMPL's credit profile is supported by its superior financial flexibility for having strong sponsors and the large capital commitments made by the sponsors-National Investment and Infrastructure Fund Limited (NIIF, India's first sovereign wealth fund) and the Government of the United Kingdom's (UK) Foreign, Commonwealth and Development Office (FCDO) being the anchor investors-through the Green Growth Equity Fund (GGEF).
-The presence of a strong sponsor and a shortfall undertaking from GMPL to the lender are credit positives and likely to ensure timely availability of funds to meet any incidental funding requirements for the project.
-Even in times of any delay in delivery of bus parts (mainly battery) due to Covid-related lockdowns in China, GMPL infused incremental funding of Rs.
-44 crore in VCBOPL (in FY2022, in form of non-convertible debentures) to accelerate procurement of the buses, pending release of FAME subsidy, evidencing its commitment to the project.
-Aided by receipt of subsidy in the recent past, the interim support funding has reduced to levels of ~Rs.
-20 crore as of June 30, 2023.
+GMPL's credit profile is supported by its superior financial flexibility owing to its strong sponsors and the large capital commitments made by them.
+National Investment and Infrastructure Fund Limited (NIIF, India's first sovereign wealth fund) and the Government of the United Kingdom's (the UK's) Foreign, Commonwealth and Development Office (FCDO) are the anchor investors of the project, through the Green Growth Equity Fund (GGEF).

+A strong sponsor and a shortfall undertaking from GMPL to the lender are credit positives and likely to ensure timely availability of funds to meet any incidental funding requirements for the project.
+Even in times of delivery delays of bus parts (mainly battery) due to Covid-related lockdowns in China, GMPL infused incremental funding (in the form of non-convertible debentures) to accelerate procurement of the buses, pending release of the FAME subsidy, ensuring its commitment to the www.icra .in Page

-&lt;sup>1 Faster Adoption and Manufacturing of Electric vehicles Scheme
+&lt;sup>1 Faster Adoption and Manufacturing of Hybrid and Electric Vehicles Scheme

-&lt;sup>2 The NCD's were infused to accelerate delivery of buses by making advance payment to the supplier and make-up for the deficit of FAMEsubsidy (last tranche of 40% becomes a receivable after 6 months of operations); The NCD coupon is 21% and the tenure is 10.5 years; in line with waterfall mechanism/restricted payment terms, upstreaming would be done after meeting restrictive payments and with due lender intimation/approval.
+&lt;sup>2 The NCD's were infused to accelerate delivery of buses by making advance payment to the supplier and making up for the FAME subsidy deficit (last tranche of 40% is eligible to be received after six months of operations); the NCD coupon is 21% and the tenure is for 10.5 years; in line with the waterfall mechanism/restricted payment terms, upstreaming would only be possible after meeting restrictive payments and with due lender intimation/approval.